-I recently wrote a post about my experience with my very first credit card churn, and subsequently wrote about how I decided to pick the particular cards I picked.
+I recently wrote a post about my experience with my very first large credit card application cycle, and subsequently wrote about how I decided to pick the particular cards I picked.
 The feedback I got from those posts was basically that I write too much.
 Hmmm…

 So I will make an effort to shorten my articles going forward to include a little background, my experience, and then reference some “additional reading” in case you want more details.